What Currency to Use in Croatia

 What currency is used in Croatia?

-From 1st January 2023, Croatia will stop using the Kuna and will begin using the Euro.
-It will join the list of 19 countries which currently adopt the Euro as their currency, and signals the end of the use of the Kuna which has been in use since 1994.
-This decision was formally approved by the Council of the European Union on 12th July 2022.
+Since the 1st January 2023, Croatia has been using the well known Euro, they joined the list of 19 other countries which currently adopt the Euro as their currency.
+Previously, Croatia had been using their own currency, the Kuna since 1994, however the decision to utilise the Euro was formally approved by the Council of the European Union on 12th July 2022.

 So in short – if you’re heading on holiday there in the near future, and you’re thinking ‘can Croatia take Euros?’ – the answer is, yes.
-Euros can be used in Croatia and will be the national currency from 2023.
+Euros can be used in Croatia and are now the official national currency.

 Dual pricing

-In preparation of the big switch over, prices in Croatia have been displayed in both the Euro and Kuna since July 2022, to aid both the locals and tourists in becoming accustomed to the new pricing.
-This will end on 1st January 2024, when prices for services and products will then only be shown in Euros.
+As they prepared for the big switch over, prices in Croatia had been displayed in both the Euro and Kuna from July 2022, to aid both the locals and tourists in becoming accustomed to the new pricing.
+This ended on 1st January 2024, when prices for services and products were officially rolled over to Euro.

 The conversion rate between the Euro and the Kuna was fixed at 7.53450 kuna per one euro – which isn’t the easiest of maths to do in your head every time you go to buy something!